benswinney/AWS-SAA-C02-Course/README.md

 #### 1.16.6.1.
 Directory Modes

 - **Simple AD**: should be default.
 Designed for simple requirements.
-- **Microsoft AD**: is anything with Windows or if it needs a trust relationship with on-prem.
+- **AWS Managed Microsoft AD**: is anything with Windows or if it needs a trust relationship with on-prem.
 This is not an emulation or adjusted by AWS.
 - **AD Connector**: Use AWS services without storing any directory info in the cloud, it proxies to your on-prem directory.